kartikpodugu/dynamic_programming/README.md

 # Dynamic Programming
-Jupyter notebook has theory related to dynamic programming and also example of dynamic programming with example fibonacci number generation
+Jupyter notebook has theory related to dynamic programming and also example of dynamic programming with fibonacci number generation